disclamer

 What Is a Safe Operating Temperature?

-Your specific engine’s operation manual will provide the ideal range.
-In general:
+Your engine’s operation manual should outline your specific engine’s ideal range.
+But in general:

 • Danger: 100°C+